 3.2 Average weight of tuber (g)

-Average weight of tubers was found significant (P ≤0.01) against different potato varieties (Table-1).
-The highest average weight (49.069 g) of tuber was found from V3 treatment which was statistically similar to V4 and the lowest (30.693 g) was found in V1.
-In respects of average weight of potato tubers a remarkable variation (P ≤0.01) was noted (Table-2) against different level of vermicompost application.
+Mean weight of tubers was found significant (P ≤0.01) against different potato varieties (Table-1).
+The highest average weight (49.1 g) of tuber was found in V3 treatment which was statistically similar to V4 and the lowest (30.7 g) was recorded in V1.
+In respects of average weight of potato tubers, a remarkable variation (P ≤0.01) was noted (Table-2) against different levels of vermicompost application.
 Average weight of tuber increased with increasing of vermicompost level.
-The highest average weight (47.747 g) of tuber was found from Vm5 treatment which was statistically similar to Vm4 and the lowest (36.969 g) was in Vm1.
-Combindly, a significant (P ≤0.01) variation was found among the treatment against average weight of potato tubers (Table-3).
+The highest average weight (47.747 g) of tuber was found from Vm5 treatment which was statistically similar to Vm4 and the lowest (73 g) was in Vm1.
+Combinedly, a significant (P ≤0.01) variation was found among the treatment against average weight of potato tubers (Table-3).
 The highest average weight (60.247 g) of tuber was found from V3Vm4 treatment combination which was statistically similar to V3Vm5, V4Vm4 and V4Vm5.
 The lowest average (29.207 g) was in V1Vm1 treatment combination which was statistically similar to rest of the treatment combinations (Table-3).
 More absorption of soil nitrogen from vermicompost application induced more protein partitioning into the growing tubers may be the main reason for the highest average weight of tuber.

 3.3 Weight of tubers hill-1 (g)

 Weight of tubers was found significant (P ≤0.01) against different potato varieties (Table-1).
-The highest weight (472.15 g) of tuber was found from V3 treatment which was statistically similar to V4 and the lowest (418.78 g) was in V1.
-In respects of weight of potato tubers a remarkable (p≤0.01) variation was noted against different levels of vermicompost applications (Table-2).
+The highest weight (472.2 g) of tuber was found from V3 treatment which was statistically similar to V4 and the lowest (418.78 g) was in V1.
+In respects of weight of potato tubers, a remarkable (p≤0.01) variation was noted against different levels of vermicompost applications (Table-2).
 The highest weight (479.57 g) of tuber was found from Vm5 which was statistically similar to treatment Vm4 and the lowest weight (427.33 g) was in Vm1.
-Combindly, a significant (P ≤0.01) variation was found among the treatment against weight of potato tubers (Table-3).
+Combinedly, a significant (P ≤0.01) variation was found among the treatment against weight of potato tubers (Table-3).
 The highest weight (544.49 g) of tuber was found from V4Vm5 treatment combination which was statistically similar to V4Vm4, V3Vm4 and V3Vm5.
 The lowest (408.12 g) was in V1Vm1 treatment combination.
 Higher average tuber weight hill-1 may be the reason for higher weight of tuber hill-1.
 Barman et al., (2018) mentioned that the application of NPK and vermicompost showed an increment in the average tuber weight per plant.
 Zakaria et al., (2022) also reported that maximum weight of tubers (39,717 g plant-1) was recorded when organic fertilizer managements were applied.

 3.4 Tuber Yield (t ha-1)